alexprengere/presentations/python_steering_council/slides.rst

 PEP 8016: Core developers
 -------------------------

-+ elected for life by 2/3 of positive votes and no veto by steering council
++ elected for life by 2/3 of positive votes and no veto by Steering Council
 + can modify PEP8016 by 2/3 of the vote
 + can be declared inactive after 2 years of inactivity, and loose nomination, voting, and committing rights
 + can regain their active status

 --------------------------
-PEP 8016: Steering council
+PEP 8016: Steering Council
 --------------------------

 + 5 people elected using Condorcet method, by the core developers